-EDCTC staff is preparing to release a call for projects for both Congestion Mitigation and Air Quality and Surface Transportation Block Grant Program federal transportation funding.
+EDCTC staff has released a call for projects for both Congestion Mitigation and Air Quality and Surface Transportation Block Grant Program federal transportation funding.
 This call for projects is consistent with past practice and will support transportation investments out five fiscal years.
 This process is done in close coordination with SACOG, Caltrans, El Dorado County, The City of Placerville, and El Dorado Transit.